KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession8/project/part_6_use_the_new_dependency.md

 Now we’re ready to put the new dependency (lodash) to good use.

-1. In Sublime, copy or type the following into **index.js**, then save again:
+1. In Atom, copy or type the following into **index.js**, then save again:

         var _ = require('lodash');
         var wine = "I like red wine"